 The National Strength and Conditioning Association Foundation (NSCA Foundation) is an incorporated 501(c)3 non-profit organization established to solicit, receive and administer private support for members of the National Strength and Conditioning Association.

-There are many ways for donors to support the NSCA Foundation, but one of the most common is through the establishment of a scholarship to financially assist members of the National Strength and Conditioning Association.
-Scholarship endowments are excellent means of memorializing a person or persons, an event, or a cause.
+There are many ways for donors to support the NSCA Foundation, but one of the most common is through the establishment of a grant or scholarship to assist members of the National Strength and Conditioning Association.
+This is an excellent opportunity to honor a person or persons, an event, or a cause.

 2.)
 Grant or Scholarship Endowment: Endowed scholarships can be established with a single donation of $20,000.
-When a donor establishes an endowed scholarship, the donor may specify how the funds are to be used.
-NSCA Foundation staff is happy to work with donors to develop plans for scholarships and are available to meet with individuals or groups to review the process and develop guidelines. *There is an annual administrative fee of 1% of the endowed amount calculated on the annual endowment value.
+When a donor establishes an endowed program they may specify how the funds are to be used.
+NSCA Foundation staff is happy to work with donors to develop plans and are available to meet with individuals or groups to review the process and develop guidelines. *There is an annual administrative fee of 1% of the endowed amount calculated on the annual endowment value.